 sensor rays touch any of the walls.
 If the

 BOUNDS, collision detection works only for a sensor that approaches

 the room from the outside.
-Whole room is wrapped into one large bounding box that
+The whole room is wrapped into one large bounding box that

 interacts with the sensor.

 You can make the picking geometry used for a pick sensor invisible in the virtual